vanilla-manifesto/vanilla-di-manifesto/ts/README.md

 FQA
 ---

-### X is the de facto library of JavaScript.
+### X is the de facto library of TypeScript.
 So we should use it, right?

 Yes and no. It completely depends to your situation.